Codiaeum variegatum: Description

+Taxonomy

+This plant was first described in 1753 as Croton variegatus by Carl Linnaeus, and the currently accepted name, Codiaeum variegatum, was published by French botanist Adrien-Henri de Jussieu in 1824.
+Because this is a highly variable species, it has been described numerous times since Linnaeus' original publication, with various authors giving it various names.
+As of October 2025, Plants of the World Online accepts two varieties, namely C. v. var. cavernicola, native to Borneo, and C. v. var. variegata, of which there are 250 synonyms.
+In addition to that, more than 300 cultivars have been developed by growers around the world.

+Distribution

+The natural range of the variegated croton is Malesia (Borneo, Java, the Lesser Sunda Islands, Maluku, the Philippines, Sulawesi), Papuasia (Bismarck Archipelago, New Guinea, the Solomon Islands), Queensland, and the Pacific islands of Fiji, the Santa Cruz Islands and Vanuatu.
+It is now found much further afield due to it being widely cultivated.

 Cultivation

 In tropical climates, crotons make attractive hedges and potted patio specimens, valued for their striking foliage.
 They only survive outdoors where temperatures do not normally drop below 10 to 13 C in winter; colder temperatures can cause leaf loss.
 In colder climates, the plants are grown in greenhouses or as house plants.
-The cultivated garden crotons are usually smaller than the wild plant, rarely over 1.8 m tall, and come in a wide diversity of leaf shapes and colours.
+The cultivated garden crotons are usually smaller than the wild plant, rarely over 1.8 m tall, and occur in a wide diversity of leaf shapes and colours.
 They are sometimes grouped under the name Codiaeum variegatum var. pictum (Lodd.)
 Müll.
 Arg., though this is not botanically distinct from the species and usually treated as a synonym of it.

 Cultivars

 The several hundred cultivars are selected and bred for their foliage.
 Depending on the cultivar, the leaves may be ovate to linear, entire to deeply lobed or crinkled, and variegated with green, white, purple, orange, yellow, red, or pink.
 The colour patterns may follow the veins or the margins, or be in blotches on the leaf.
 Popular cultivars include 'Spirale', which has spirally twisted red and green leaves; 'Andreanum', which has broadly oval yellow leaves with gold veins and margins; 'Majesticum', which has pendulous branches, with linear leaves up to 25 cm long with midrib veins yellow maturing to red; and 'Aureo-maculatum', which has leaves spotted with yellow.